akolbaev/jwtAuthForPostman/README.md

 Steps:
+once cloned,
+create .evn file,
+install dependencies,
-once cloned, create .evn file, add postman env pre-required script then npm start, then use _TOKEN for each call.
+add postman env pre-required script then npm start, then use _TOKEN which is set under global variables for each call.